seanmpuckett/sai/docs/Keywords.md

 The optional **else** clause is executed instead of the main block if the **count** range length computes to 0 (or less).

+### count _comprehension_

+	.. [collection] count

+Returns the number of elements in the collection.
+If the collection is an iterator, it will be drained.

+	debug undefined count
+	debug 1 count
+	debug fruit count

+	> 0
+	> 1
+	> 3

 ### counter _mvar_

 	.. counter